Every year, millions of students make a decision they are likely to regret: studying at university.

 The truth is that very few of us were adequately prepared when we enrolled in uni.

-Few really knew what they wanted to do.
-Less even knew what they could do.
+Few knew what they wanted to do.
+Fewer knew what they could do.
 And literally, no one knew what they should do.

-We were all told to find “something that we love”.
+We were all told to find “something we love”.

-How can you find what you love when you’re 18 with no world knowledge nor life experience?
+How can you find what you love when you’re 18 with no life experience?

 So, a new breed of educators came in for help: orientation counselors.

-They assigned education paths to graduates with as much style as my grandma giving out food to pigeons.
+They assigned education paths to graduates like my grandma giving out food to pigeons.

 And so, like a cowherd about to get slaughtered, students lined up at the faculty entrance after being told that majoring in economics, or whatever else, “would suit them”.

 I was one of these students.
-And like most of them, I thoroughly regret my decision.
+And like most of them, I thoroughly regret my decision today.

 Universities Have Become Useless